COURSE PACKAGES

 -

-Session View vs Arrangement View - Understand the different uses of Ableton’s two main view options.
-Performance and console emulation vs composition and production.
+Arrangement View vs. Session View - Understand the different uses of Ableton’s two main view options.

 Browser - Explore the central hub for all instruments, devices, samples, projects, and plugins.

-Transport Bar (Play, Stop, Arrangement Record Buttons) - The central playback and recording controls of Ableton.
+Transport Bar - The playback and recording controls of Ableton.

 -

-Adjusting Tempo and Time Signature - Choose the heartbeat of your music.
+Adjusting Tempo and Time Signature - Choosing the rhythmic foundation of your music.

-Setting Up Inputs and Outputs - Apply input and output devices and learn how they dictate signal flow.
+Setting Up Inputs and Outputs - Set up input and output configurations.

 Basic Settings - Familiarize yourself with all of the available master settings.